2002Bishwajeet/Dino-Thunder/README.md

 # Dinasaur-Game-CPP

-This is an attempt to make a chrome dinosaur game using CPP and an any Graphics Library
+This is an attempt to make a chrome dinosaur game using CPP and SFML Library

 ## Installation